Kurento/kurento/doc-kurento/source/features/kurento_modules.rst

 Hubs are media objects in charge of managing multiple media flows in a pipeline.
 A Hub has several hub ports where other Media Elements are connected.

-**Composite** is a hub that mixes the audio stream of its connected inputs and constructs a grid with the video streams of them.
+**Composite**: Mixes the audio stream of its connected inputs and constructs a grid with the video streams of them.

 .. image:: /images/toolbox/Composite.png
    :align:  center

-**DispatcherOneToMany** is a Hub that sends a given input to all the connected output HubPorts.
+**DispatcherOneToMany**: Sends a given input to all the connected output HubPorts.

 .. image:: /images/toolbox/DispatcherOneToMany.png
    :align:  center

-**Dispatcher** is a hub that allows routing between arbitrary input-output HubPort pairs.
+**Dispatcher**: Routes between arbitrary input-output HubPort pairs.

 .. image:: /images/toolbox/Dispatcher.png
    :align:  center

-The following class diagram shows the relationships of the hubs:
+The following class diagram shows the Hub classes:

 .. graphviz:: /images/graphs/hubs.dot
    :align: center